naimurashid/naimurashid.github.io/_pages/about.md

 I am an [assistant professor](https://sph.unc.edu/adv_profile/naim-rashid-phd/) in the [Department of Biostatistics](https://sph.unc.edu/bios/) at the [Gillings School of Global Public Health](https://sph.unc.edu/) at UNC-CH, with a joint appointment at the [Lineberger Comprehensive Cancer Center](https://unclineberger.org/).
 My methodological work spans several areas in genomics and statistics, addressing problems facing basic science, translational, and clinical cancer researchers.

 Previously, I was a Postdoctoral Research Fellow with [Giovanni Parmigiani](https://www.hsph.harvard.edu/giovanni-parmigiani/) in the [Department of Data Sciences](https://www.dana-farber.org/research/departments-centers-and-labs/departments-and-centers/department-of-data-sciences/) at the Dana-Farber Cancer Institute and the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at the Harvard T. H. Chan School of Public Health (joint with Nikhil Munshi).
 I earned my PhD in the Department of Biostatistics at UNC under the direction of Joseph Ibrahim and Wei Sun.
-Before that I received a BS in Biology with a Mathematics minor at Duke University.

 ## Research Interests and Activities

-* Precision medicine, epigenomics (ChIP-seq, ATAC-seq,etc.), multi-study learning, gene signature replicability, alternative splicing (RNA-seq), proteomics, pancreatic cancer, and breast cancer.
+* Precision medicine, high throughput epigenomics (ChIP-seq, ATAC-seq,etc.), multi-study learning, gene signature replicability, model-based clustering, alternative splicing (RNA-seq), proteomics, pancreatic cancer, and breast cancer.
 Additional detail can be found under [Projects](https://naimurashid.github.io/projects/) and [Students](https://naimurashid.github.io/students/).

-* **Collaborative Work:** As a member of the Lineberger Biostat Core I assist physicians and researchers with statistical problems relating to genomics and clinical studies.
+* **Collaborative Work:** As a member of the Lineberger Biostatistics Core I assist physicians and researchers with statistical problems relating to genomics and clinical studies.
 I am available for basic statistical consulting queries for all Lineberger Members.

 * **Cancer Clinical Trials:** I help oncologists design cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of active protocols.
 I am also a part of the [Translational Breast Cancer Research Consortium](http://pub.emmes.com/study/bcrc/) Statistical Working Group, where I develop and review novel clinical trials in breast cancer with oncologists nationwide.